 - Pecorino romano cheese (or Parmesan)

-- For the dressing, whisk together ⅓ cup olive oil, ⅓ cup cider vinegar, 3 tablespoons honey, 2 pinches kosher salt, and fresh ground black pepper.
+- For the dressing, whisk together the olive oil, cider vinegar, honey, kosher salt, and fresh ground black pepper.

-- If desired, toast ½ cup walnuts by placing them in a dry skillet over low heat for several minutes, stirring frequently, until slightly browned and fragrant.
+- If desired, toast the walnuts by placing them in a dry skillet over low heat for several minutes, stirring frequently, until slightly browned and fragrant.
 Immediately remove from the heat into a bowl.

-- Thinly slice 1 head Savoy cabbage.
+- Thinly slice the cabbage.
 Core 2 apples and chop them.
 (If not eating immediately, sprinkle the apples with a bit of lemon juice to prevent browning.)
-Using a vegetable peeler, shave the Pecorino romano cheese, enough for around ½ cup.
+Using a vegetable peeler, shave the Pecorino romano cheese, enough for around 1/2 cup.

 - To serve, place cabbage on a serving plate, then top with apples, walnuts, cheese, and dressing.